How to Keep Your Electronics Charged While Backpacking

 Thru-hikers will also need to take a lightweight wall charger so they can charge their devices while in town.

-If you consistently need to charge multiple devices a good multi-port charger will save you hours every time you charge.
+This can just be the wall charger that came with your phone, such as the ubiquitous white iPhone wall charger.
+But if you consistently need to charge multiple devices, a good multi-port charger will save you hours every time you charge.

 Some Battery Packs Come with These Accessories Built-in